oroinc/documentation/community/code.rst

 Contributing Code
 =================

-The Oro Platform development team is accepting community code contributions in the from of bug fixes and feature requests
+The Oro Platform development team is accepting community code contributions in the form of bug fixes and feature requests

 Reporting Bugs
 --------------